-Course Objective: Objective of the current course is to Course Outcome: Students should be able to understand familiarize the students in relativistic quantum mechanics the basic formalism of relativistic quantum mechanics, and introductory quantum field theory, finally leading to them to the basics of particle physics. field theory and introductory particle physics.
+Course Objective: Objective of the current course is Course Outcome: Students should be able to to familiarize the students in relativistic quantum understand the basic formalism of relativistic quantum mechanics and introductory quantum field theory, mechanics, field theory and introductory particle finally leading to them to the basics of particle physics. physics.

-Relativistic Quantum Mechanics: Klein-Gordon equation, Dirac equation and its plane wave solutions, Properties off Dirac matrices, Significance of negative energy solutions, Spin angular momentum of the Dirac particle, The nonrelativistic limit of Dirac equation, Electron in electromagnetic fields, Spin and magnetic moment of electrons, spin-orbit interaction, Dirac equation for a particle in a central field, Fine structure of hydrogen atom, Lamb shift.
+Relativistic Quantum Mechanics: Klein-Gordon equation, Dirac equation and itsplane wave solutions, Properties off Dirac matrices, Significance of negative energy solutions, Spin angular momentum of the Dirac particle, The nonrelativistic limit of Dirac equation, Electron in electromagnetic fields, Spin and magnetic moment of electrons, spin-orbit interaction, Dirac equation for a particle in a central field, Fine structure of hydrogen atom, Lamb shift.